HugoIngelsson/HI_GeneralProjects/Scrabble/README.md

 The next two lines show each player's score.
 The first line is Player 1's score, the second line is Player 2's score

-The last two lines show each player's letter rack.
+The last two lines show each player's letter rack (note that the program only considers the current player's rack when making decisions).

+## How the Program Works
+First, the program creates a search tree of what I call "identities."
+Each node is either: 1) a branch, or 2) a leaf
+- Each branch contains an array of children.
+- Each leaf contains an "identity," which is the frequencies of characters